lucia-gm/feed-reader-test/README.md

 # Feed reader test
 Used [Jasmine](http://jasmine.github.io/) to write tests against a pre-existing application.
-This is part of the Udacity Front-End Nanodegree.

 ## Project overview
+The project is part of the Udacity Front-End Nanodegree and [here](https://github.com/udacity/frontend-nanodegree-feedreader) is the starter code.

-In this project we were given a web-based application that reads RSS feeds and the goal was learning how to use Jasmine to ensure that the application works as we expect it to do.
+In this project, we were given a web-based application that reads RSS feeds and the goal was learning how to use Jasmine by writing tests to ensure that the application works as we expect it to do.

 To see the tests's code, go to **jasmin/spec/feedreader.js**.